Date: November 17, 2023 – January 01, 2024

 More Festive Markets In Budapest In December 2023

 Advent Fair At St. Stephen’s Basilica

-The one in front of the St. Stephen’s Basilica is the next most-visited Christmas market in Budapest, after the Vörösmarty Square venue.
+The festive fair in front of the St. Stephen’s Basilica is the next most-visited Christmas market in Budapest, after the Vörösmarty Square venue.

 - A slender 8 m high Christmas tree,